Skip to content

 CwdChanged and FileChanged hooks let the agent trigger shell-level side effects in response to directory changes and file modifications — the same trigger model that direnv and similar tools use — without requiring a prompt.

-Developers using Claude Code across projects with different toolchains — Node versions, Python environments, Nix shells — must either pre-configure the environment before the session or manually prompt the agent to reload it after a directory change.
-Neither option is reliable: pre-configuration is fragile, and prompts are easy to forget.
+You work across projects with different toolchains — Node versions, Python environments, Nix shells.
+With Claude Code you have two options: pre-configure the environment before the session, or prompt the agent to reload it after each directory change.
+Neither is reliable.
+Pre-configuration is fragile, and prompts are easy to forget.

-Claude Code v2.1.83 added two state-change hook events that address this: CwdChanged fires when the agent's working directory changes; FileChanged fires when a watched file is modified on disk.
-Both are observational — they cannot block execution — but they have access to CLAUDE_ENV_FILE, the same environment persistence mechanism used by SessionStart, which lets hooks propagate shell variables to all subsequent Bash tool calls.
+Claude Code v2.1.83 added two state-change hook events to fix this.
+CwdChanged fires when the agent's working directory changes.
+FileChanged fires when a watched file changes on disk.
+Both are observational — they cannot block execution.
+But both can write to CLAUDE_ENV_FILE, the same environment persistence mechanism SessionStart uses.
+That lets a hook pass shell variables to every later Bash tool call.

 CwdChanged

-Fires after every working directory change (e.g., after the agent runs cd).
-No matcher is supported — it fires unconditionally.
+Fires after every working directory change, for example when the agent runs cd.
+No matcher is supported.
+It fires unconditionally.

 Input payload: